If Anyone Builds It, Everyone Dies: Reception

-Critical reception

-Reviews of the book by critics have been mixed.
+The book's critical reviews are mixed.

 Upon its release, it was included in the New York Times best-seller lists for hardcover nonfiction and for combined print and e-books nonfiction.

-Writing for The New York Times, Stephen Marche compared the book to that of a Scientology manual and said reading it was like being trapped in a room with irritating college students on their first mushroom trip.
+In The New York Times, Stephen Marche compared the book to a Scientology manual and said reading it was like being trapped in a room with irritating college students on their first mushroom trip.

-The New Yorker included it in the list of The Best Books of the Year So Far.
+The New Yorker included it in its list of The Best Books of the Year So Far.

-The Guardian called it one of the biggest books of the autumn and the September 22, 2025 Book of the day, stating that superintelligent AI is dangerous, but humanity can still take steps to avoid disaster.
-In a review, The Guardians non-fiction books editor David Shariatmadari wrote that "If Anyone Builds It, Everyone Dies is as clear as its conclusions are hard to swallow" and that anyone who cares about the future has a responsibility to read the book's arguments.
+The Guardian called it one of the biggest books of the autumn, one of the best science and nature books of 2025, and the September 22, 2025, Book of the Day, writing that superintelligent AI is dangerous but steps can still be taken to avert disaster.
+The Guardians nonfiction books editor David Shariatmadari wrote, "If Anyone Builds It, Everyone Dies is as clear as its conclusions are hard to swallow" and that anyone who cares about the future should read its arguments.
+In a Best Books of the Year list, Anjana Ahuja called the book "surprisingly readable and chillingly plausible": "Not exactly cheery Christmas reading but, as the machines literally calculate our demise, you'll finally grasp all that tech bro lingo about tokens, weights and maximising preferences."

-Tom Whipple, the Science editor at The Times, described the book as both compelling and disturbing, noting its readability and engaging storytelling, which at times resembled a thriller, "albeit one where the thrills come from the obliteration of literally everything of value".
-While finding the authors' astonishing and dire claims credible, he expressed hope that they are wrong due to the apocalyptic outcome, one that he himself can't see a way to avoid.
+Tom Whipple, the Science editor at The Times, called the book compelling and disturbing, noting its readability and engaging storytelling, which at times resembled a thriller, "albeit one where the thrills come from the obliteration of literally everything of value".
+While finding the authors' astonishing and dire claims credible, he expressed hope that they are wrong due to the apocalyptic outcome, one he could see no way to avoid.

-Bill Conerly wrote for Forbes that the book persuaded him that the catastrophic risk to humanity was greater than he had previously thought.
-He noted that the book effectively used parables to argue that AI's self-improvement could lead to unpredictable evolutionary paths which may diverge from those of its human programmers and eventually cause the AI to view humans as a hindrance or simply not valuable enough to warrant resources.
-He concluded that he was "far more concerned" after reading the book.

 Kevin Canfield wrote in the San Francisco Chronicle that the book makes powerful arguments and recommended it.

 In The Atlantic, Adam Becker wrote that the book is "tendentious and rambling, simultaneously condescending and shallow.
 Yudkowsky and Soares are earnest; unlike many of the loudest prognosticators around AI, they are not grifters.
 They are just wrong...Yudkowsky and Soares fail to make an evidence-based scientific case for their claims."

 In an article titled "Why we must pull the plug on superintelligence", Paul Wood wrote for The Spectator: "If more and more people understand the danger, wake up and decide to end the 'suicide race', our fate is still in our own hands.
 If Anyone Builds It, Everyone Dies is an important book.
 We should consider its arguments – while we still can."